gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Cause Details

-Large withdrawals and alleged preferential payments to certain depositors immediately before the bank closed, suggesting insolvency-related runs.
+Large withdrawals and alleged preferential payments to certain depositors in the days immediately before the bank closed (payments made in contemplation of insolvency).

 Newspaper Excerpt